PalabraAI/palabra-ai-javascript/README.md

   Changes the target language for translation on the fly.

 - `addTranslationTarget(langCode: TargetLangCode): Promise<void>`
-  Adds an additional target language for translation.
+  Adds a target language for translation.

 - `removeTranslationTarget(langCode: TargetLangCode | TargetLangCode[]): Promise<void>`
   Removes one or more target languages from translation.